karunakarhv/MyPractice/Hashnode/Python/Topics.md

 34. Pytest in Python: Simplifying Testing
 35. Fixtures in Pytest: Reusable Test Setup and Teardown
 36. Parameterization in Pytest: Running Tests with Multiple Inputs
+37. Plugins in Pytest: Extending Pytest's Functionality

 # Topics for scheduling
-1. Plugins in Pytest: Extending Pytest's Functionality
+1. Powerful Command Line Options in Pytest

 # Topics yet to schedule